Hultan/gitprompt-go/README.md

 # gitprompt-go
-A git prompt bor bash terminals
+A git prompt for Bash terminals